-After a total hip replacement (THR), many people are eager to return to an active lifestyle – and with good reason!
-The benefits of exercise after a THR are endless: improved cardiovascular fitness, psychological satisfaction, muscle strength, flexibility, bone growth as well as improved coordination, balance, and endurance.
+After a total hip replacement (THR) many people are eager to return to an active lifestyle – and with good reason!
+The benefits of exercise after a THR are endless: improved cardiovascular fitness, psychological satisfaction, muscle strength, flexibility, coordination, balance, and endurance.
 However, it is natural to have some questions and concerns: When is it safe to start exercising again?
 Which activities or sports are safe to participate in?
 How much is too much?

 Speak with your surgeon and physical therapist about the best post-operative activities for you.
-Studies have shown that patients who participated in a particular sport pre-operatively are more likely to be able to return that sport safely.
-In addition, patients with a lower Body Mass Index often experience a smoother transition back to activities and sports.
+Studies have shown that patients who participated in sports and/or exercises pre-operatively are more likely to be able to return that sport safely.
+In addition, patients with a lower body mass index often experience a smoother transition back to activities and sports.
 There are plenty of options, so feel free to discuss them and ask questions!

-While different surgeons may have different recommendations, low-impact sports are generally safe for patients to participate in after having a total hip replacement.
+While different surgeons may have different recommendations low-impact sports are generally safe for patients to participate in after having a total hip replacement.
 These include (but are not limited to) swimming, doubles tennis, golf, hiking, cycling, low-impact aerobics, and rowing.
-These activities also have a low fall risk, which is extremely important after having a total hip replacement.
+These activities also have a low fall risk, which is very important after having a total hip replacement.

 It is strongly recommended that high-impact sports with high fall risk and possible contact be avoided after a total hip replacement.
 These include any sports involving running, jumping, and repetitive high impact on the hip, specifically racquetball, squash, basketball, soccer, football, softball, snowboarding, and high-impact aerobics.

-Wherever your interests lie, there are many activities that you can enjoy safely once you’ve recovered from total hip replacement surgery.
+Wherever your interests are there are many activities that you can enjoy safely once you have recovered from total hip replacement surgery.
 This is a new chapter in your life and wellbeing, make the most of it!

 For more information on hip replacement, please visit https://hss.edu/condition-list_hip-replacement.asp.